neoexcidious/FinalProject/readme.md

 Then, I have to check collision with the player and damage the latter on contact.
 TBD what that will entail.
 Decided to keep the camera library for the fade-to-black function it has.
 Completed player collision with fire, applied fade Working on adding functionality to eat food.
+Harder to fix than expected.
+Fixed fire collision in the meantime, so it stops when it hits walls and only triggers gameOver when it hits the player.

 Use BFXR for sound later on ?